2egg yolkstake out eggs 15 minutes before starting recipe

 Optional: Top with whipped ricotta and grated chocolate.

-- As mentioned, immediately place a piece of plastic wrap touching the surface the pudding to prevent a film form forming.
+As mentioned, immediately place a piece of plastic wrap touching the surface of the pudding to prevent a film from forming.